ONNX Runtime for LLMs: Practical Acceleration Guide

 Development of a web application for Enviok

-When ONNX Runtime is the Right Choice
+When is ONNX Runtime the Right Choice?

-Converting a model to ONNX
+Converting a Model to ONNX

 from transformers import AutoTokenizer, AutoModelForSequenceClassification